travis-ci/docs-travis-ci-com/user/deployment/cloudfiles.md

       region: "CLOUDFILE REGION"
       container: "CLOUDFILES CONTAINER NAME"

-However, this example is almost certainly not ideal, as you probably want to upload your built binaries and documentation.
+This example is almost certainly not ideal, as you probably want to upload your built binaries and documentation.
 Set skip_cleanup to true to prevent Travis CI from deleting your build artifacts.

     deploy:
       provider: cloudfiles
       username: "RACKSPACE USERNAME"
       api-key: "RACKSPACE API KEY"